Deepfake recordings depict British Opposition Leader abusing staff

 Occurred: October 2023

-A deepfake audio recording appearing to depict the leader of the UK Labour Party, Sir Keir Starmer, swearing at a party staffer raised concerns about the underhanded use of synthetic disinformation in politics.
+A deepfake audio recording appearing to depict the leader of the UK Labour Party, Sir Keir Starmer, swearing at a party staffer raised concerns about the underhand use of synthetic disinformation in politics.

-The audio was posted on X, formerly Twitter, during the first day of the Labour Party Conference and was quickly identified as a hoax by MPs from across the political spectrum.
+The audio clip was posted on X, formerly Twitter, during the first day of the Labour Party Conference and was quickly identified as a hoax by MPs from across the political spectrum.Β

-Though X's policies explicitly state that users 'may not share synthetic, manipulated, or out-of-context media,' it didn't prevent the clip's initial widespread circulation.
-However, the majority of its copies have since been removed.
+Though X's policies explicitly state that users 'may not share synthetic, manipulated, or out-of-context media,' it did not prevent the clip being widely circulated.
+However, most copies have since been removed.

-The incident intensified apprehensions about the risk of artificial media in politics, coming on the heels of another incident involving a deepfake audio during the Slovakian election targeting their Opposition Leader.
+The incident intensified apprehensions about the risk of synthetic media in politics, and came hot on the heels of another incident involving a deepfake audio during the Slovakian election targeting their Opposition Leader.

 Operator: